Banana Cake topped with icing

 Now the magic touch!
 Add the two tablespoons of olive or vegetable oil and mix thoroughly again in a figure of eight with a fork.
 The oil will keep the cake moist.

+Just keep checking every five or ten minutes.
 When you remove the cake out from the oven, take it out of the tin and place it on a wire rack or something similar.
 This will stop the cake sweating and getting damp - it really does make a difference.